rollaxse/Local_Lan_and_Backup_repository/README.md

-# README
+# READ ME
+<b>Overview</b>

+This project simulates a small enterprise IT environment focused on user access control, backup management, and recovery validation.
+The lab environment consists of a domain-controlled employee workstation, a centralized backup server, and enforced security policies to reflect real-world IT support and incident response workflows.
+The primary objective was to restrict employee access during a suspected security incident and validate the ability to recover data from centralized backups.

+<b>Project Scenario</b>

-This project is based on a real-world scenario in which an employee experiences a ransomware-related issue that prevents access to critical files.
-The employee submits an IT support ticket stating that they are unable to access certain folders on their workstation.
-The issue is treated as a potential security incident and handled following CompTIA-aligned ticketing and incident response procedures.
+A fictional IT support ticket was submitted by an employee stating they were unable to access certain folders on their workstation.
+The issue was treated as a potential ransomware or unauthorized access incident.
+As part of the response, the employee account was restricted using Group Policy to prevent access to administrative tools, and backups were reviewed to ensure data could be restored if required.

-Upon receiving the ticket, the issue is documented and assessed to determine the scope and impact of the problem.
-The affected system is identified, and immediate steps are taken to prevent further damage or data loss.
-The workstation is isolated as necessary, and the ransomware threat is remediated to ensure the system is safe for recovery operations.
-After the system is cleaned, attention is shifted to data recovery.
-The environment includes a local area network with a dedicated backup server configured to store backups from employee workstations.
-Backups are maintained in accordance with standard backup practices to ensure data integrity and availability in the event of system failure or security incidents.
-Using the backup solution, previously backed-up user data is accessed and reviewed to confirm the presence of the missing files.
-File-level restore techniques are used to recover the employee’s documents and folders without requiring a full system restore.
-This approach minimizes downtime while ensuring that critical user data is successfully restored.
-Once the recovery process is complete, the restored files are verified to ensure they are accessible and intact.
-The incident is documented, and the ticket is updated to reflect the resolution.
-The project concludes with confirmation that the employee’s data has been recovered and normal system operations have been restored.
-This project demonstrates practical experience with IT ticketing workflows, basic incident response, ransomware remediation concepts, backup management, and file-level restoration within a small enterprise-style network environment.
+This scenario mirrors common helpdesk and junior system administration responsibilities, including user account restriction, incident assessment, and recovery preparation.

+<b>Restore & Validation</b>

+Centralized backups of the employee workstation were created using Veeam and stored securely on a dedicated backup server.
+To validate the backup strategy, file-level restore testing was performed to confirm that employee data could be successfully recovered without granting the employee direct access to backup files.

+The restore process confirmed that critical data could be restored quickly and reliably following a simulated security incident.
+This validation demonstrated the effectiveness of centralized backups, proper permission scoping, and recovery readiness within the environment.

+<b>Outcome</b>

+The lab successfully demonstrated a realistic enterprise-style backup and recovery workflow.
+Employee access was restricted using Group Policy, backups were securely stored on a separate server, and data restoration was validated without compromising security controls.
+This project highlights core IT skills related to access control, backup management, troubleshooting, and incident response.